 For additional info on selecting activities or park sites, phone Fish Creek Environmental Learning Centre at 403-297-7927.

-We ask that teachers NOT visit or conduct their own programs in the Bow Valley Ranch area during the fall/winter and Shannon Terrace area year around.
-These areas are already very busy with groups booked into Park operated school programs.
+We ask that teachers NOT visit or conduct their own programs in the Shannon Terrace area.
+This area is already busy with groups booked into Park operated school programs.

 Day use areas in the park that offer picnic areas and washroom facilities include: